4/25/2019

 Greg Hensley

-Executive Vice Chairman and Former CEO
+Executive Vice Chairman and former CEO, O'Reilly Automotive, Inc.

 Yeah, I would say that it was a good winter for the auto parts business.
-And again, that's not immediate results but I think the winter that we had would be conducive to good business in the spring summer as we move into those months.
+And again, that's not immediate results, but I think the winter that we had would be conducive to good business in the spring-summer as we move into those months.

 speaker